logux/docs/3-concepts/1-node.md

 })
 ```

-If user will open website with Logux in multiple browser tabs, tabs will elect one leader and only this leader will keep the connection.
-If user will close leader tab, tabs will re-elect new leader.

-`client.state` show connection state of this leader. `client.node.state` shows the state of this browser node and should *not be used*.
-You can use `client.role` to detect current leader.
-Possible values are `leader`, `follower` and `candidate` (during the election).
+In the web, user can open multiple browser tabs with the same website.
+Only one leader Logux client will keep the connection with the server. `client.state` shows the connection state of this leader. `client.node.state` shows the state of this browser node and should *not be used*.
+You can use `client.role` to detect the current leader.
+Possible values are `leader`, `follower`, and `candidate` (during the election).

 ## Credentials

-Client should use some authentication credentials to prove it’s user ID.
+The client should use some authentication credentials to prove it’s user ID.
 The best way is to use [JWT] token generated on the server.

 <details open><summary><b>Redux client</b></summary>